conda/conda-dot-org/learn/faq.md

 See our [Contributing](https://github.com/conda-incubator/conda-dot-org/blob/main/CONTRIBUTING.md) documentation for more information on submitting blog posts.

-## How is the Conda community organized?
+## How is the conda community organized?

-The Conda community is a vibrant and diverse group of users and developers who utilize Conda, a popular package management system, for creating, managing, and distributing software environments.
-The Conda community consists of various sub-communities that play an important role in supporting and extending the functionality of Conda.
+The conda community is a vibrant and diverse group of users and developers who utilize conda, a popular package management system, for creating, managing, and distributing software environments.
+The conda community consists of various sub-communities that play an important role in supporting and extending the functionality of conda.
 Some of these communities include:

-- [Conda Forge](https://conda-forge.org/): A community-led collection of recipes, build infrastructure, and packages for Conda.
-It provides a wide range of community-maintained packages that can be easily installed using Conda.
+- [conda-forge](https://conda-forge.org/): A community-led collection of recipes, build infrastructure, and packages for conda.
+It provides a wide range of community-maintained packages that can be easily installed using conda.

 - [Bioconda](https://bioconda.github.io/): A specialized community for bioinformatics software packages.
-Bioconda offers a comprehensive collection of bioinformatics tools and libraries that can be easily managed with Conda.
+Bioconda offers a comprehensive collection of bioinformatics tools and libraries that can be easily managed with conda.

-- [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html): A lightweight, fast, and pure C++based alternative to Conda.
-Micromamba is designed to provide a streamlined package management experience and is compatible with Conda environments and packages.
+- [Micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html): A lightweight, fast, and pure C++ based alternative to conda.
+Micromamba is designed to provide a streamlined package management experience and is compatible with conda environments and packages.

-These communities actively contribute to the Conda ecosystem, providing additional packages, resources, and support for users and developers.
+These communities actively contribute to the conda ecosystem, providing additional packages, resources, and support for users and developers.

 To contact us, please refer to the [Community Page](https://conda.org/community#how-to-reach-us).